MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-clfscreatemarshallingareaex.md

 ## -description

-Initalizes a marshalling area for a physical or client log file stream.
+Initializes a marshalling area for a physical or client log file stream.

 ## -parameters